MeerKatnip/Portfolio/packages/agency-blog/content/blog/deep-link/index.md

 ---
-title: How to Use the Deep Link Generator
+title: Plant Parent App
-date: '2019-05-25'
+date: "2020-07-13"
-tags: ['hello', 'markdown']
+tags: ["React", "Redux", "JavaScript", "PostgreSQL", "under-construction"]
-cover: './preview.png'
+cover: "./plantparent.png"
 ---

+Plant Parent App

 An Essay on Typography by Eric Gill takes the reader back to the year 1930.
 The year when a conflict between two worlds came to its term.
 The machines of the industrial world finally took over the handicrafts.